St0lenThunda/FreelanceScripts/readme_updater/README.md

 > - Updates the main tool table in the root README with tool names, descriptions, and links.
 > - Supports a combined task (`--task=sync_and_table`) to sync all Purpose sections and immediately update the tool table in one step.
 > Intended as a learning resource: code is heavily commented to explain each step and concept.
-This will ensure the `debug_demo` tool is skipped during processing.

 ## Notes

 - Ensure each tool has a properly formatted `README.md`.